Joao4569/farm_fresh/README.md

 1. cart.html - Found errors with missing semicolons and the use of double quotes instead of single quotes - All fixed and passed, only Jquery syntax errors displaying, which is acceptable to me.
 2. stripe-elements.js - Found errors with missing semicolons and the use of double quotes instead of single quotes - All fixed and passed, only Jquery syntax errors, Django syntax errors and error due to injected CSS displaying, which is acceptable to me.
-3. products.html postload JS - Found errors with missing semicolons, the use of double quotes instead of single quotes and an error for using `!=` instead of `!==` - All fixed and passed, only Jquery syntax errors displaying and an errror for line of code exceeding 80 characters, which is acceptable to me due to the application thereof.
+3. products.html postload JS - Found errors with missing semicolons, the use of double quotes instead of single quotes and an error for using `!=` instead of `!==` - All fixed and passed, only Jquery syntax errors displaying and an error for line of code exceeding 80 characters, which is acceptable to me due to the application thereof.
 4. add_product.html postload JS - Passed, only Jquery syntax errors displaying, which is acceptable to me.

 - I made use of [PEP8 python checker](https://www.pythonchecker.com/) to validate python code.

-To be honest I found this checker a bit wierd, giving spacing errors and other minor errors, but which were not in reality in my actual python files, but found no serious errors regarding samples of my python code.
-The recommended checker recommeded by Code Institute no longer exists.
-There are no serioius terminal errors for all my custom Python files except for a few line item length errors which I could not resolve but I have made sure that aöö unneccesary errors are all taken care of.
+To be honest I found this checker a bit weird, giving spacing errors and other minor errors, but which were not in reality in my actual python files, but found no serious errors regarding samples of my python code.
+The recommended checker recommended by Code Institute no longer exists.
+There are no serious terminal errors for all my custom Python files except for a few line item length errors which I could not resolve but I have made sure that aöö unnecessary errors are all taken care of.

 # Bugs found